FHIR/FSHSchool/content/docs/SUSHI/configuration-legacy/_index.md

 ---

 {{% alert title="Warning" color="warning" %}}
-This documentation is for SUSHI 1.0.0, and this version contains significant changes to the configuration file structure.
-For documentation on configuration in older versions of SUSHI, see the [legacy documentation](/docs/sushi/configuration-legacy).
+This documentation is for pre-1.0.0 versions of SUSHI.
+If you are using a SUSHI version greater than 1.0.0, see the most [up-to-date documentation](/docs/sushi/configuration).
 {{% /alert %}}

-SUSHI is configured by a single **sushi-config.yaml** file.
+The HL7 FHIR IG Publisher relies on several configuration files, including **ig.ini**, **package-list.json**, **menu.xml**, and an instance of the ImplementationGuide resource.
+Splitting information among multiple files and managing different formats makes IG configuration difficult to manage.

+SUSHI offers the same functionality in a single **config.yaml** file, allowing all configuration to be in a consistent format with no duplication of information.
 This file is written using [YAML](https://yaml.org/).
 Authors unfamiliar with [YAML](https://learnxinyminutes.com/docs/yaml/) should note that:
 * White space (new lines and indentation) is significant
 * Information is presented in `key: value` pairs
 * Strings do not have to be quoted unless they contain reserved characters, such as colon (:)